Florida State offensive lineman enters transfer portal

-Florida State Seminoles offensive lineman Jalen Goss has entered the transfer portal:

-2018 3-star OL Jalen Goss has entered the portal as a grad transfer after playing in 33 games at Florida State @Warchant https://t.co/anVhwTRKHn— NCAA Transfer Portal (@RivalsPortal) December 1, 2021
+2019 3-star OL Ira Henry has entered the transfer portal after playing in 24 games during his time at Florida State @Warchant https://t.co/cyZ6p4gbcA— NCAA Transfer Portal (@RivalsPortal) December 2, 2021

-Goss, who struggled to add the requisite weight for a college tackle, wasn’t expected to see significant playing time going forward, so the move makes sense for both parties.
+He spent his time at Florida State on special teams and mostly as a rotational piece in an offensive line that has been in full rebuild mode for the past couple of seasons.

 2020:

-Played in eight games…Seminole Scholar… in addition to appearances on offense, also blocked on kicking unit…FSU kickers made eight field goals and 26 PATs in 2020.
+Played in first eight games…Seminole Scholar… in addition to offensive line appearances, also blocked on kicking unit…FSU kickers made eight field goals and 26 PATs in 2020.

 2019: